sfztools/sfztools.github.io/sfizz/development/status/index.md

 ---
-title: "SFZ Support Status"
+title: "Opcodes Support Status"
 ---
-Following the progress status of the opcode support, the detailed opcode list table is [here](opcodes).
+The detailed table of supported opcodes is [here]; its classification follows the list over at <https://sfzformat.com/>.

 {% include sfizz/sfz_support.liquid %}